 What is becoming increasingly obvious when it comes to smart homes is their reliance on the internet.
 In the early 1990’s, when home automation was just getting a foothold, it wasn’t really that important to be able to network multiple ‘smart’ devices together and make them accessible over the internet.
 Now, that’s exactly what manufacturers are aiming for, and the result is nothing short of a technological wonder.

 Because of how sophisticated the smart home industry has become, it’s easy to get lost in the maze of options, alternatives, and product selections.
-To help, this article presents some of the basics related to what you need to know when integrating the internet into your smart home.
+To help, this article presents some of the basics related to what you need to know when integrating the internet into your smart home, once you have read all the information, be sure to check the Eatel website to learn more about the internet options they offer.

 Technically speaking, a smart home is simply a home that has been outfitted with at least one electronic device that is connected to a central control computer.
 This central control computer is responsible for turning the device on or off according to a preset schedule or a list of conditions.
 You could say that an air conditioning thermostat is a kind of smart device, as it sends a signal to the A/C unit or furnace when the temperature drops or rises beyond a given threshold.